kenpario/dbdgens/README.md

 # dbdgens
 Unreal Engine 5 Dead by Daylight repairing generators project.

-Inspiration: Dead By Daylight generator repairing system, but without the skill cheks and animations ( I do not know how to animate yet ).
+Inspiration: Dead By Daylight generator repairing system, but without the skill checks and animations ( I do not know how to animate yet ).

 Video preview : https://vimeo.com/963217849